-- You can pause the migration using fsmigadm pause command: - # fsmigadm pause /mnt1 - You can resume the migration using the fsmigadm resume command: - # fsmigadm resume /mnt1
+- You can speed up or slow down the migration using the fsmigadm throttle command: - # fsmigadm throttle 9g /mnt1 - You can pause the migration using fsmigadm pause command: - # fsmigadm pause /mnt1 - You can resume the migration using the fsmigadm resume command: - # fsmigadm resume /mnt1

 The application can remain online throughout the entire migration operation.
-When the migration operation completes, you are alerted via the system log.
+When the background copy operation completes, you are alerted via the system log.